GoogleCloudPlatform/cloud-hackathons/hacks/intro-to-gke/README.md

 - [Service Overview](https://kubernetes.io/docs/concepts/services-networking/service/)

 ### Tips

 - You can view your Kubernetes deployments, pods and services via the Cloud Console.
 - If you see unexpected errors or statuses, then you can debug your resources by using the `describe` command in `kubectl` for the various resources.

-## Challenge 4:
+## Challenge 4: Scale the Application to Handle Increased Traffic

 ### Introduction